With a Setapp subscription, you’ll gain instant access to dozens of premium Mac apps.

 User Interface & Layout

 When it comes to the user experience, MacPaw has mastered making their interfaces appealing and well organized.
 In the case of the Setapp interface, this follows suit.

 I wouldn't consider the Setapp interface control panel as pleasing as CleanMyMac X due to the bland color scheme.
 Regardless, the ease of use and organization make it a breeze to use.

 Within the UI you can browse the dashboard which offers app recommendations based on your usage as well as new arrivals to the Setapp platform.

 From there you can check out any favorited apps, view the Setapp apps currently installed on your Mac and browse the entire library (as one list or in sub-sections).

 Setapp App Library & Selection

-There are way too many apps on the Setapp platform for me to keep track within this review.
+There are too many apps on the Setapp platform for me to keep mention in this article.
 I'll give you some insight into the categories of apps that you'll find within the Setapp and which apps I rely on most within it.

 - Lifestyle – includes apps based on news, email, instant messaging, YouTube, etc.